zlu883/noodel-js/CONTRIBUTING.md

 - Maintaining documentation
 - Creating example sites
 - Spreading the word

+## Roadmap

+Some planned features/enhancements for the future include, but not limited to:
+- Adding proper testing to the project
+- Integration with Vue and possibly other frameworks like React
+- Addressing certain UX issues in mobile browsers
+- Fine-tuning navigation experience and performance
+- Support for adding custom classes/styles to individual noodes
+- More options related to layout and positioning

 ## Bug reports
 Please use Github issues for bug reports.
 As a general rule, please provide: